Go to content Go to main navigation More in this section

 Chlamydia symptoms

-Chlamydia is known as “the silent disease” because it shows no symptoms in about 75% of infected women and 50% of infected men.
+Chlamydia is known as “the silent disease” because it shows no symptoms in about 75% of infected females and 50% of infected males.

 Risks of untreated chlamydia